Tracked price checks

 The challenger and the benchmark

 The Sur-Ron Ultra Bee is the bike that defined this tier: a proven, do-everything full-size Sur-Ron with the biggest support ecosystem in electric dirt.
-The Talaria Komodo is Talaria's first genuine flagship — a deliberate shot at the Ultra Bee that undercuts it on price while beating it on paper.
+The Talaria Komodo is Talaria's top peak-power full-size value play — a deliberate shot at the Ultra Bee that undercuts it on price while beating it on paper.
 What makes the matchup interesting is that both things are true at once: the Komodo really is the more powerful, higher-spec bike, and the Ultra Bee really is the lighter, more proven one.

 The core matchup